T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 ![banner](/images/banners/20251008-Offensive_security_training_opportunities_2025_part2.png)

 ## Intro
-Welcome back to the series on Offensive Security Training Opportunities in 2025.
-In part 1, I covered general pentesting training platforms, certifications, and courses that will help you get a foothold in the field or sharpen your skills as a pentester.
+Welcome back to the series on *Offensive Security Training Opportunities in 2025*.
+In Part 1, I covered general pentesting training platforms, certifications, and courses that will help you get a foothold in the field or sharpen your skills as a pentester.

 In this second installment, we’ll focus on training resources dedicated to web, API, and mobile application security.
 While some of the courses included in this list are suitable for beginners, it’s recommended to start with the foundational material before diving into the more specialized topics.

-This post is part 2 of the Offensive Security Training Opportunities in 2025.
+This post is Part 2 of the *Offensive Security Training Opportunities in 2025*.
 You can find the other posts in the links below:

 - [Part 1: General Pentesting](/posts/offensive-security-training-opportunities-in-2025-part-1)
 - [Part 2: Web/API & Mobile Pentesting (This)](#)